gatsbyjs/gatsby/docs/blog/2017-10-11-announcing-gatsby-image/index.md

 The goal of Gatsby is to make it easy to build incredibly fast websites.
 Right now, that's far too hard to do and [most sites fail at it](/blog/2017-09-13-why-is-gatsby-so-fast/).

-We’ll make website building fun by creating higher-level components, design tools, and website “compilers” that allow us to more easily express our intent.
+We’ll make website building fun by creating higher-level components and design tools that allow us to more easily express our intent.

 We'll make the web fast again through efforts like gatsby-image were we re-examine basic building blocks of the web like `img` and improve their design through **seamless integration of data processing and React components**.

 We live at an extraordinary time.
 We work on the largest platform that has ever existed.
-Tools like Babel let us easily experiment with new syntax.
-CSS-in-JS enables entirely new ways of thinking about styles and theming.
+Tools like [Babel](https://babeljs.io/) let us easily experiment with new syntax.
+[CSS-in-JS](https://medium.com/seek-blog/a-unified-styling-language-d0c208de2660) enables entirely new ways of thinking about styles and theming.
 Browser vendors are pushing hard to improve all parts of the web platform.
-This is the perfect time to re-examine old doctrines and try audacious experiments.
+There's never been a better time to re-examine old doctrines and try audacious experiments.
+Radical improvements to the web are waiting us.

-Gatsby's claim is that a React website, built with highly performant React component building blocks and compiled by Gatsby, is faster than all but the most tightly tuned, hand-crafted websites and at a *tiny* fraction of the effort.
+Gatsby's claim is that a React website, built with our highly performant React component building blocks and compiled by Gatsby, is faster than all but the most tightly tuned, hand-crafted websites and at a *tiny* fraction of the effort.

 And I think we're just getting started.
-Come join us and help design and build the building blocks for the fastest possible websites which take the least amount of effort.
+Come join us and help design and write the building blocks for the fastest possible websites which take the least amount of effort.